 Homemade Boudin Cajun Sausage; New Orleans Memoir

-Cajun boudin sausage consists of pork, chicken livers, vegetables, cajun seasonings and rice.
-All ingredients are combined together and normally stuffed in a pork casing.
-I have also heard boudin can be made rolled into small balls and deep fried.
-They call this boudin balls.
+Boudin sausage consists of pork, liver, vegetables, Cajun seasoning, and rice.
+All ingredients are combined together and stuffed in a pork casing or prepared into small balls and deep fried.
+Also known as boudin balls.

 New Orleans Fun; Masquerade Ball